Afghan (ethnonym): Mentions

 "because [you] (pl.), the clan of the Afghans, said thus to me: ...
 And you should not have denied (?) the men of Rob [that] the Afghans took (away) the horses."

 — Bactrian documents, 4th century, Sims-Williams 2007b, pp. 90-91.

-"[To...]-bid the Afghan...
-Moreover, they are in [War]nu (?) because of the Afghans, so [you should] impose a penalty on Nat Kharagan ... ...
-Lord of Warnu with ... ... ...the Afghan... ..."

-— Bactrian documents, 4th century, Sims-Williams 2007b, pp. 90-91.

-The name of the Aśvakan or Assakan has been preserved in that of the modern Pashtun, with the name Afghan being derived from Asvakan.

-The term "Afghan" is later recorded in the 6th century CE in the form of "Avagāṇa" [अवगाण] by the Indian astronomer Varāha Mihira in his Brihat-samhita.
+Brihat-samhita, a 6th-century CE Indian encyclopedia, refers to a people called "Avagāṇa" [अवगाण], which is presumed by some to be an earlier iteration of "Afghan."

 "It would be unfavourable to the people of Chola, the Afghans (Avagāṇa), the white Huns and the Chinese."

 — Varāha Mihira, 6th century CE, chapt.
 11, verse 61.

-The word Afghan also appeared in the 982 Ḥudūd al-ʿĀlam, where a reference is made to the village of Saul, which was estimated to be located near Gardez, in the Paktia province of Afghanistan.
+The word appeared again in the 982 CE Ḥudūd al-ʿĀlam, referring to the residents of the village of Saul, which is estimated to have been located near Gardez, Afghanistan.
+The text also refers to a kind in Ninhar (Nangarhar) who had Muslim, Afghan, and Hindu wives.

-"Saul, a pleasant village on a mountain.
-In it live Afghans."

-Hudud al-'Alam also speaks of a king in Ninhar (Nangarhar), who had Muslim, Afghan and Hindu wives.

-"Ninhar, a place of which the king makes a show of Islam, and has many wives, (namely) over thirty Muslim, Afghan, and Hindu (wives).
-The rest of the people are idolaters.
-In (Ninhar) there are three large idols."